 - Data risk and loss through migration and storage

 - Lack of cloud strategy and migration plan

 - Limited data and infrastructure visibility, control and security

-- Security: How do you manage access and network and infrastructure in the cloud?
+- Security: How do you manage access and protect against risk currently?
+How will you adjust this infrastructure in the cloud?

 - Data: What is your current architecture?
 How scalable / flexible is your landscape?
 How do you secure & protect against data loss?

 - Governance: How will you encourage organisation buy-in?
 Can you control the speed and extent of your Cloud transformation?
 Where does responsibility end?